Markaos/tool/README.md

 Enjoy!

 ##License
-All scripts here are licensed under GNU GPL v3 license (see [COPYING](COPYING) for more info)
+All scripts here are licensed under GNU GPL v3 (see [COPYING](COPYING) for more info)